-Described by the American Kennel Club as “confident, courageous, and smart,” the German Shepherd Dog (GSD) is America’s 2nd most popular family dog.
-But because they’re such big dogs, safety is always something to consider with a GSD.
+Described by the American Kennel Club as “confident, courageous, and smart,” the German Shepherd Dog has become America’s 2nd most popular dog.
+But because they’re such big and strong dogs, you may wonder if they’re actually dangerous dogs.

 When dealing with dogs as large and powerful as the German Shepherd, there are things to be aware of.
+After all, a small mistake can be costly with such big dogs.
 Plenty of care and attention is needed.
-Continue reading to find out whether their reputation as aggressive dogs is accurate.
+Read on to find out whether their reputation as aggressive dogs is accurate.

 RECOMMENDED: 10 Most Dangerous Dog Breeds